Kathy Y. Wei

-My current research explores whether RNA can be put together in different ways to make effective tools for repairing cells.
-Specifically, I’m looking at
+My PhD research explored whether RNA can be put together in different ways to make effective tools for repairing cells.
+Specifically, I’m looked at

 controlling cell cycle, which is the process that cells undergo to double their DNA content and then physically divide into two.
 This is a fundamental underlying

 process of development and mis-regulated division is the basis of cancer.

 In the future, I aim to explore how the various DNA, RNA, and protein manipulating tools can be combined to effectively and efficiently reprogram human cells

 Stanford University ● Sep 2009-Sum 2015

 University of Washington ● Sep 2005-Jun 2009